Can a homeschooled student receive a high school diploma from the Commonwealth of Virginia?

 Not necessarily.
 The Organization of Virginia Homeschoolers occasionally receives calls from individual employers – mostly out of state – asking how to verify that an applicant “graduated” from homeschooling.
 (That’s because some states issue “certificates of completion” to homeschoolers.)
 That said, most Virginia homeschoolers go directly from homeschool to college or career without a government-issued high school diploma.
 Most college admissions offices today are familiar with homeschooled applicants, and do not require a high school diploma or equivalent for admissions.
 For additional information, read Homeschooling Teens – Preparation for College.

 Each branch of the US Armed Forces has a somewhat different policy regarding recruitment of homeschooled graduates without high school diplomas.
-Because recruiting policies frequently change, check The Military Homeschooler for the latest on this situation.
+Check out Homeschool to Military for more information.

 But I really want my child to receive a high school diploma.
 What do I do?